-The research officer CV example and writing guide shown here hold some great tips for developing your own CV.
+The research assistant CV example and writing guide shown here hold some great tips for developing your own CV.
 Keep reading for some useful pointers about content, formatting, and more.

 Extroverted research assistant seeking to use my experience with social science and statistical analysis to contribute to the success of a research team.
 Driven by passion for developmental psychology and enthusiasm for discovery.
 Investigative personality motivates me to perform all work tasks thoroughly.
 Meticulous planner and organizer, adept at tracking and responding to numerous details.
 Proficient with lab management software and statistical analysis software.